iamAmiK/invoice-conversion-api/testing.md

 Deployment link: https://invoice-conversion-api.onrender.com/api/convert

 This is deployed on Render, so it has a cold start of around 1 minute.
-If you the API link and don't see "Cannot GET /api/convert" then just wait for a little.
+If you click the API link and don't see "Cannot GET /api/convert" then just wait for a little.

 Go to Postman to test API.
 POST https://invoice-conversion-api.onrender.com/api/convert